mikepsinn/think-bynumbers-jekyll/_posts/2012-04-17-ideal-level-of-government-spending.md

   <em>Graph Source: <a href="http://web.archive.org/web/20121119051324/http://theuklibertarian.com:80/2010/07/12/paul-mckeever-on-why-libertarians-love-economic-arguments/" target="_blank">http://theuklibertarian.com/2010/07/12/paul-mckeever-on-why-libertarians-love-economic-arguments/</a></em>
 </p>

-However, when government spending exceeds these mandates, it takes the country&#8217;s human and material resource allocation decision-making power away from society&#8217;s massive collective of individual intelligences.
+However, when government spending exceeds these mandates, it takes the country's human and material resource allocation decision-making power away from society's massive collective of individual intelligences.
 This is a bad idea because individuals are just better at deciding how allocating resources to satisfy their own desires since:

 <div>
   <div>